 The U.S. Fish and Wildlife Service recommends that, in addition to consulting the Service’s state-based Ecological Services field offices, wind developers contact state and local agencies, Tribes, and other local stakeholders as early as possible in the wind energy development process.
-Wildlife-related regulation and permitting for federally protected species is typically the purview of the Service, but some states use a hybrid approach, and additional wildlife and plant species may be protected under state or local laws.
+Wildlife-related regulation and permitting for federally protected species are typically the purview of the Service, but some states use a hybrid approach, and additional wildlife and plant species may be protected under state or local laws.

 In addition to existing wildlife regulations, several states have or are developing statewide standards, guidelines, or recommendations to specifically address the integration of wind energy into the patchwork of local regulations and practices and provide guidance based on state conservation priorities.
 These may include identifying areas of high conservation value, unique or rare natural communities, major avian migratory routes, or critical habitat for endangered species that should be avoided, as well as recommendations for strategies to avoid and minimize adverse impacts to species of conservation interest in the state.

 Regional organizations such as the Western Association of Fish and Wildlife Agencies (WAFWA) maintain resources like the Crucial Habitat Assessment Tool (CHAT), a GIS (geographic information system) based decision support system that provides quick access to state fish and wildlife agency priorities related to crucial habitats and important migration areas.
-Links to a wide range of national, regional, and state-specific tools and resources – including other regional CHATs, wetlands inventories, interactive conservation maps, Tribal directories, and more can be found on AWWI’s Wind Siting Resources page.
+Links to a wide range of national, regional, and state-specific tools and resources – including other regional CHATs, wetlands inventories, interactive conservation maps, Tribal directories, and more can be found on REWI’s Wind Siting Resources page.